Front Line Assembly: Rhys Fulber and growing popularity (1990–1999)

 In 1992, Front Line Assembly reached a turning point in the band's musical style with the album Tactical Neural Implant.
 The media, including Melody Maker, Siren Magazine and fanzine Industrial Strength all commented particularly on the more melodious approach featured on the album and noted the use of multi-layered sounds which would become a trademark of the band.
 Asked about this composing style by Industrial Nation, Leeb explained that the band continually experimented with new ways to use technology to make each recording different, and had focused on clarity and sustain in their instrumentation and structure in their songs.

 The video for the first single off the album, "Mindphaser", was awarded "Best Alternative Video" at Much Music's 1992 Canadian Music Video Awards.
 In August 1992, Front Line Assembly embarked on a tour that covered Northern America and Europe.
 The album continues to be played in industrial and electronic music dance clubs and is considered a classic among listeners and musicians of industrial music.

 In 1993, the band contributed 5 remixes to Fear Factory's EP Fear Is the Mindkiller; working on the EP would eventually influence the band's next album Millennium (1994), which featured a combination of metal guitars, electronic music, and media sampling (much of which was taken from the Michael Douglas film Falling Down) which had become one of the characteristics of industrial rock and industrial metal during the 1990s.
 Hard Wired (1995) and the world tour following the release was FLA's most successful commercial and critical period.
 Leeb has stated he was influenced to pursue this style of music after listening to Pantera's "Walk", which he later incorporated into the single "Surface Patterns".

 In September 1996 the band made a live performance in Vancouver for the MuchMusic Video Awards which was broadcast via satellite.

+Years without Fulber, return to electronica (1997–2000)

 In 1997, Fulber left the band to concentrate on producing Fear Factory with other bands.
 Chris Peterson, who had already supported the band's live shows, replaced Fulber.
 Soon after Fulber's departure, the album [FLA]vour of the Weak was released.
 Yet again, the album was stylistically divergent from previous releases.
 The metal influences found in Millennium gave way to a more electronica sound within the new release.

 Front Line Assembly returned somewhat to their former sound with the album Implode (1999).
 Front Line Assembly composed the soundtrack for the video game, Quake III Team Arena and was composing music for the video game Millennium Four: The Right that was later cancelled.
 In October 1999, it was made public that the band had left their label Metropolis.